 “There is nothing new under the sun.” — Ecclesiastes

-Every thing is in constant change and thus superficially new.
-Hence, nothing is new as newness doesn’t differentiate one thing from another.
+As every thing is unique and everchanging, there is nothing new as newness doesn’t differentiate one thing from another.

-There is nothing new as all things are interdependent.
-All things are one thing: the now.
-The now is not old or new.
-The now is just the now.
+There is nothing new as there are no things; just the Everything.
+The Everything is timeless, not old or new.

 Koan 37